Tuition-Free Online Colleges in Florida 2026

 Florida Bright Futures Scholarship

-The Florida Bright Futures Scholarship Program is a merit-based award for Florida high school graduates who meet GPA, test score, and community service requirements.
-Depending on eligibility level, Bright Futures can cover a large portion — and sometimes most — of tuition at eligible public institutions.
+The Florida Bright Futures Scholarship Program is a merit-based award for Florida high school graduates who meet GPA, standardized test score, and community service requirements.
+The program includes multiple award levels—most commonly the Florida Academic Scholars and Florida Medallion Scholars—along with additional tiers for certain career and technical pathways.

-Students must meet academic standards and complete required applications by state deadlines.
-Award levels vary, so checking current eligibility criteria early is important.
+Students must meet academic benchmarks and complete required applications by state deadlines.
+Because award levels vary, it is important to review current requirements early and plan ahead to qualify for the highest possible funding.

 Florida Student Assistance Grant